 Product may needs to be re-applied annually, or when the color wears thin.
 If you do not want to do this, you can seal over the Maintenance Oil using a with Weatherwash Varnish or Polyurethane, directions below.
 Not suitable protection for areas near water.

 SEALING OVER MAINTENANCE OIL:

-- Apply up to 3 coats of oil.
+- Apply up to 3 coats of oil to increase protection.

 - The longer the white oil sits, the whiter your end result will be.

 - Do not let Oils dry completely, without wiping off excess.